-Soil is one of the most important natural resources of the planet: it underpins 90% of all human food, fibre and fuel production and performs many other vital functions such as contributing to biodiversity conservation, to climate change mitigation and climate adaptation of ecosystems.
+Soil is one of the most important natural resources of our planet: it underpins 90% of all human food, fibre and fuel production, and performs many other vital functions such as contributing to biodiversity conservation, climate change mitigation, and climate adaptation of ecosystems.
 Soil also plays a vital role in the storage, filtration and transformation of various substances, thereby controlling key natural life cycles.
-Furthermore, soil has a role as a habitat and gene pool and also serves as a platform for human activities, landscape and heritage.
+Furthermore, soil has a role as a habitat and gene pool, and also serves as a platform for human activities, landscape and heritage.

 A group of concerned citizens, environmental and other NGOs, including the EEB, are currently seeking support for the People4Soil European Citizens’ Initiative (ECI).
 Should this petition successfully gather a million signatures from across Europe, the European Commission will be obliged to propose new European legislation to protect soil.

 The EEA report reveals that managing contaminated land in Europe costs an estimated € 6.5 billion per year.
-Much of this is paid by companies but there is also a high public cost.
+Much of this is paid by companies, but the public is also paying a high price.
 The largest cause of soil contamination is poor waste management, so preventing waste in the first place could reduce the burden to society.
 On average, 42% of the total expenditure on the management of contaminated sites comes from public budgets.
 Around 81% of annual national expenditures for the management of contaminated sites is spent on remediation measures, while only 15% is spent on site investigations.

 Overall, production sectors contribute more to local soil contamination than service sectors, while mining activities are important sources of soil contamination in some countries.

 In the production sector, metal industries are reported as the most polluting, whereas the textile, leather, wood and paper industries are minor contributors to local soil contamination.
 The most frequent contaminants are mineral oils and heavy metals.